Summary

 • Bulk Orders: If you need a large number of patches, we provide competitive pricing and special bulk discounts.

-• Quality and Durability: Our patches are made with high-quality materials, ensuring that they last whether they’re sewn on or attached with Velcro.
+• Quality and Durability: We make our patches with high-quality materials to ensure they last whether you sew them on or attach them with Velcro.

 • Fast Service: We serve customers globally and offer quick turnaround times on all orders.